nikhil-shrestha/appsyncmasterclass-backend/README.md

 # appsyncmasterclass-backend
-Backend for the Appsync Masterclass demo app
+Backend for the AppSync Masterclass demo app